exoclime/HELIOS-K/README.md

 ```

 # The P file option #
-When a `PFile` name is given in the `pram.dat` file, then this file is used to read multiple values for P. This option is useful to speed up the performance,
+When a `PFile` name is given in the `param.dat` file, then this file is used to read multiple values for P. This option is useful to speed up the performance,
 because multiple reads from the data files can be avoided.
 Too many entries in the Pfile can lead to a memory shortage.

 For example: